safiscet/SE-DBS-15-16/Projekt/README.md

 * Install node.js Version 4.2.2 (x86).
   * node package manger (npm) should be integrated in the installer.
 * Navigate to the project directory (/Projekt) via command line.
-* Execute 'npm install'.
+* Execute `npm install`.
-  * This will install all modules needed.
+  * This will install all needed modules.
-  * The modules are specified in the dependencies section in package.json.
+  * The modules are specified in the dependencies section in the package.json file.
-* Execute 'node server.js' or 'npm start' to start the application server
+* Execute `node server.js` or `npm start` to start the application server
 * The site can be accessed via http://127.0.0.1:8080/ or http://localhost:8080/.
 * All registered invocations will be logged to the console output (e.g. for debugging information).